The Plastic Alchemist

 hlovell@gmail.com

 Plastic is a petroleum product and its presence as a “forever” waste polluting our water and soil has the public increasingly concerned (V. Khyade 2018).
 Social media is full of Julian Brown and his microwave pyrolysis “invention”.
 The idea behind his contraption is to turn plastic back into the oil that it is composed of.
 Julian Brown is making this idea mainstream, and the public is, for the most part, on board with his products, “plasoline and plasodiesal”.

 However, there are other ways of breaking down plastic, and pyrolysis is not the ideal solution that the public is craving.
 Hydrothermal, catalytic cracking, and pyrolysis are all processes that turn plastic into oil.
 They all work on the same basic premise.
-The plastic is heated up until it breaks into its component parts.
+The heat breaks the plastic down into its component parts.
 This results in the formation of a combination of solids, liquids, and gases.
-The liquids are then able to be utilized as gasoline.
-However, the gases and some of the solids and liquids resulting from this procedure can be toxic(N. Shah, Rockwell, J. and Huffman, G. 1998).
-Some of these processes aim to minimize this toxicity (M. Ozoemena and Coles, S. 2023).
+Moreover, consumers can utilize the liquids as gasoline.
+However the gases, and some of the solids and liquids resulting from this procedure can be toxic(N. Shah, Rockwell, J. and Huffman, G. 1998).
+Consequently, some of these processes aim to minimize this toxicity (M. Ozoemena and Coles, S. 2023).

 💡Plastic Eating Worms💡

 In doing so, they utilize energy; in all cases, the energy to create the product is more than the energy produced (N. Shah, Rockwell, J. and Huffman, G. 1998).
-Even with using catalysts to reduce the initial temperature needed, these three processes end up with a net loss, at this point in our technological knowledge (N. Shah, Rockwell, J. and Huffman, G. 1998).A solution that is not getting the same notoriety as the above-mentioned processes comes from nature.
+Even with using catalysts to reduce the initial temperature needed, these three processes end up with a net loss, at this point in our technological knowledge (N. Shah, Rockwell, J. and Huffman, G. 1998).
+A solution that is not getting the same notoriety as the above-mentioned processes comes from nature.

 🧫Other Plastic Methods🦠

 The biggest drawback is that this bacteria only eats one type of plastic: PET (plyethethlene terephthalate) (S. Kaur, Singh, Z. and Singh, B. 2024).
-These plastics are marked as 1 in a triangle on the base of beverage bottles (S. Kaur, Singh, Z. and Singh, B. 2024).Currently, there is room for all the types of plastic “recycling” I have mentioned.
+These plastics have a 1 in a triangle on the base of beverage bottles (S. Kaur, Singh, Z. and Singh, B. 2024).In any case, there is room for all the types of plastic “recycling” I have mentioned.
 Mostly because a natural means of breaking down plastic has not been discovered for all types of plastic.

 🥥Plastic Consumer Behavior🎋

-These plastics are called bioplastics.
+The term for this type of plastic is bioplastic.
 The consumer can usually determine that they are buying bioplastics by looking at the triangle with the recycling arrows.
 If there is a number 7 then it is considered plant-based or compostable.
 These products can usually decompose in less than 6 months and are currently commercially available.
 That way, we are not causing more plastic environmental problems.
 Hopefully, in the near future, plastic will not be forever but more or something fleeting like a summer’s day.